 $ find /home/ismail -name db.conf

-locate will match the all name and path for given term we can only look for the name with
+Locate is a very fast and useful tool. locate will search its database and try to match the given term. locate will match the all name and path for the given term we can only look for the name with

 -b option.
 This will only match file or folder name not the whole path.
 In this example we will search for

 $ locate -b db.conf